-The high levels of smoking in Ireland require a more concerted effort to support the continued development of a tobacco free society where people can live longer and healthier lives free from detrimental effects of tobacco.
+The current levels of smoking in Ireland require a more concerted effort to support the continued development of a tobacco-free society where people can live longer and healthier lives free from the detrimental effects of tobacco.

-The Tobacco Free Ireland (TFI) Policy document was developed by the Department of Health in 2013.
-This government strategy (2013 - 2025) has a number of cross governmental actions which are based on the six national standards based on the WHO report on the Global Tobacco Epidemic 2008.
-This report outlines the MPOWER package i.e. six of the most important, effective and evidenced based tobacco policies which are listed below.
+The Tobacco-Free Ireland (TFI) Policy document was developed by the Department of Health in 2013.
+This government strategy (2013 - 2025) has a number of cross-governmental actions which are based on the six national standards derived from the WHO report on the Global Tobacco Epidemic 2008.
+This report outlines the MPOWER package i.e. six of the most important, effective and evidenced-based tobacco policies which are listed below.

 - Monitoring of tobacco use and prevention policies

 - Offering help to people who want to quit

 - Enforcing bans on advertising, promotion and sponsorship

 The direction given in this policy report seeks to de-normalise tobacco within Irish society, reduce initiation rates, assist smokers to quit, protect non-smokers, especially children, from the effects of second-hand smoke, by building a stable policy and legislative framework.

 HSE Health and Wellbeing (under the remit of HSE Strategy and Research) is prioritising its efforts to achieve meaningful and measurable results across key Government Policies and Strategies aimed at improving the health and wellbeing of the population.
 Healthy Ireland is our overarching Government Policy which presents a roadmap for achieving improved health and wellbeing for all in society.
 Healthy Ireland's actions and governance mechanisms are reflected in strategies including National Positive Ageing, Tobacco Free Ireland and Better Outcomes, Brighter Futures among others.